Tag Archive for: thought leadership

 Bazaar magazine called her the “original influencer,” the New York Times called her ageless for her “coquettish, goofy, rambunctious video ads” for Cle’ de Peau, a makeup brand, on TikTok.

 Martha Stewart has been celebrated, vilified, laughed at, and skewered, but with a remarkable eye on PR, she’s turned all of that into an asset for herself.
 Today, Martha Stewart Living Omnicom is a publicly traded company worth billions, and she has a net worth of around $400 million.
-From thought leadership to consumer product scion, Martha Stewart has captured our imaginations with savvy PR strategies.
+From thought leadership to consumer product scion, Martha Stewart has captured our imaginations with savvy consumer PR strategies.

 What’s the difference between PR vs publicity?
 At first glance, they look the same.
 Publicity is a specific tactic to attract media coverage, it might be good or bad coverage.
 Public relations is a holistic brand-building, loyalty building and trust-building strategy that includes positive media coverage.